TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 In the following waveform, we observe the flush signals high when `beq t1, a0, iloop` is in the Execute stage.
 We identify that `beq t1, a0, iloop` is in the Execute stage using the `PCE` signal.

-Crucialy we observe the value of the program counter being redirected correctly to the address of `iloop` corresponding to the value of the   ` (program counter at `beq t1, a0, iloop`) -4 ` :
+Crucialy we observe the value of the program counter being redirected correctly to the address of `iloop` corresponding to the value of the   ` (program counter at beq t1, a0, iloop) -4 ` :

 Value of PCE for `beq t1, a0, iloop` in the Execute stage : **0xBFC0000C**

-At the next cycle the value of PCF is: **0xBFC00008** ( 'PCE - 4 ` )
+At the next cycle the value of PCF is: **0xBFC00008** ( ` PCE - 4 ` )

 **Waveform:**